From career to impact : How gender shapes science and innovation?

 2:15 – Gender Disparities in Vital Signs Monitoring through the Integration of Radar and Machine Learning: An Extensive Examination of Radar Data and Recognition Disparities

-Nour Ghadban, University of Glasgow, UK
+Nour Ghadban, Cara Fellow Researcher, School of Engineering, University of Glasgow, UK

 3:30 – Generating Technological Impact from Scientific Research: The Role of Women